winston/winston.github.com/_posts/2015-07-30-half_a_decade_of_reddotrubyconf.markdown

 such that organisations find it advantageous for them to be a sponsor.

-Secondly, because ticket sales alone are never enough to cover the full cost of the conference, and so sponsorships are really important to make sure we didn't go into red.
+Secondly, because ticket sales alone are never enough to cover the full cost of the conference, and so sponsorships are really important to make sure we don't go into red.

 Thank you: